The ABCs of WCAG – Mapping Out an Accessible Future

 - Eliminating mouse-dragging as a way to re-order or move items

-- Increasing target sizes to prevent people clicking on the wrong element
+- Increasing target sizes to prevent people from clicking on the wrong element

 - Improving authentication (preventing users from having to remember passwords or solving puzzles to access content)